Rexhaif/fastllm/README.md

 ## Features

 - Parallel request processing with configurable concurrency
+  - Allows you to process 20000+ prompt tokens per second and 1500+ output tokens per second even for extremely large LLMs, such as Deepseek-V3.
 - Built-in caching support (in-memory and disk-based)
 - Progress tracking with token usage statistics
 - Support for multiple LLM providers (OpenAI, OpenRouter, etc.)